itsOasi/itsOasi/README.md

 Hi, I’m oasi (oh-way-see)

-I'm a tech consultant with Infosys, and a soft/web developer, music producer, graphic artist, and gnerally curious person everywhere else.
+I'm a tech consultant with Infosys, and a soft/web developer, music producer, graphic artist, and generally curious person everywhere else.

 Let's vibe:
 - Discord: its.oasi#1736